tpb1908/CWDoc/doc.md

 An example is ```loadIssue(@NonNull final ItemLoader<Issue> loader, String repoFullName, int issueNumber, boolean highPriority)```

-#import "gitapi/src/main/java/com/tpb/github/data/Loader.java $loadIssue(@NonNull final ItemLoader<Issue> loader, String repoFullName$"
+#import "gitapi/src/main/java/com/tpb/github/data/Loader.java $public Loader loadIssue(@NonNull final ItemLoader<Issue> loader, String repoFullName$"

 this method is used to load a single ```Issue``` model given a full repository name (user login and repository name) and the issue number.

 Some single methods also have prefetching when a null ```ItemLoader``` is passed to them:

-#import "gitapi/src/main/java/com/tpb/github/data/Loader.java $loadProject(@Nullable final ItemLoader<Project> loader, int id)$"
+#import "gitapi/src/main/java/com/tpb/github/data/Loader.java $public Loader loadProject(@Nullable final ItemLoader<Project> loader, int id)$"

 In this case the ```ANRequest``` instance is built and only requested as a ```JSONObject``` when there is an ```ItemLoader``` to deal with the model.
 This allows the response to be preloaded before an Activity is started, and only parsed to a ```DataModel``` once a user interface is present to use it.